On this page...

 September: ICN Executive Director Ryan Mulhall kicked off the first session of the year by providing an overview of the ICN's mission, work, and exciting goals for the coming year.
 He praised the students for their impressive accomplishments, including earning certifications, completing pentests, and securing internships, and urged them to continue their learning and growth.
 Highlighting his own career journey, and sharing that curiosity and an openness to new opportunities are key staples for all the students to keep in mind as they begin their technology path.

-October: Guests included Keegan Paisley of Procircular and Michael Van Haaften of ICN.
-They provided essential career and security advice, emphasizing the importance of effective communication and actively networking to put oneself out there in the industry.
+October: Guests included Procircular and ICN.
+Representatives provided essential career and security advice, emphasizing the importance of effective communication and actively networking to put oneself out there in the industry.
 They highlighted that success involves more than technical skill; it requires understanding the needs of the business and the people who use the networks, and then tailoring solutions to the organization.
 A core part of their role is identifying and communicating risk, offering clear recommendations to mitigate it.
 They both highlighted the shift in security threats, noting that failure to patch has surpassed phishing as a major risk due to unaddressed vulnerabilities.

 February: University of Iowa, Autonomous Vehicle Transportation, Driving Safety Research Institute